Optical properties of an anisotropic hot QCD medium: Introduction

-In QCD, the basic mathematical quantity, which is needed to understand the response functions, is the gluon polarization tensor.
-Considering the fact that in the abelian limit QCD posses the similar features as QED~\cite{Weibel:1959zz}, Jiang {\it et al.}~\cite{Jiang:2013nw} studied for the first time the refractive index of gluon(chromo-refractive index) in the case of the viscous QGP.
-They further extended their study of chromo-refractive index using kinetic theory with a Bhatnagar-Gross-Krook (BGK) collisional kernel~\cite{Jiang:2016dkf}.
-It is important to note that, in all the above mentioned approaches, interactions among quarks and gluons in the QGP medium have not been included since the analysis assumes the QGP as an Ideal gas (non-interacting, ultra-relativistic) of gluons and quark-antiquarks.
+In the QCD/ QGP, the basic mathematical quantity, which is needed to understand the response functions, is the gluon polarization tensor.
+Considering the fact that in the Abelian limit QCD possess the similar features as QED~\cite{Weibel:1959zz}, Jiang {\it et al.} ~\cite{Jiang:2013nw} studied for the first time the refractive index of gluon (chromo-refractive index) in the case of the viscous QGP.
+They further extended their study of the chromo-refractive index using kinetic theory with a Bhatnagar-Gross-Krook (BGK) collisional kernel ~\cite{Jiang:2016dkf}.
+It is important to note that, in all the above-mentioned approaches regarding the QGP, the interactions among quarks and gluons in the QGP medium have not been included.
+Their analysis assumes the QGP as an Ideal gas of gluons, quark and antiquarks (non-interacting, ultra-relativistic).
 Here, we have incorporated two important aspects while investigating the chromo-refractive index of the QGP medium, {\it viz.}, the EoS effects (via quasi-particle description) and the momentum anisotropy.
 In the context of the refractive index of the QGP, the former is not yet been included, and the latter is not extensively studied.
 As the response of the medium to electric/chromo-electric and magnetic/chromo-magnetic part is not similar, based on this asymmetry in the electric and magnetic sector, the plasma can be classified as magnetizable and non-magnetizable.
-Here, main interest is in the magnetizable case where in the certain frequency range there is a possibility for the refractive index to be negative.
-This aspect of negative refraction is not seen in the case of non-magnetizable weakly coupled plasma~\cite{Liu:2011if}.
+Here, the main interest is to explore the magnetizable case and search for the possibility of the refractive index to be negative.
+As we are working in the Abelian limit (that could be justifiable at higher temperatures where weak coupling results make sense), for the sake of convenience, we will omit the "chromo" word from now onwards to avoid the repetition.

 The paper is organized as follows.
-In section II, the basic formalism for finding the chromo-electromagnetic responses and the refractive index has been presented along with the modeling of hot QCD medium for isotropic as well as small anisotropic hot QCD medium.
-Section III deals with results and discussions.
-The conclusions and the possible future extensions of the present work are offered in Section IV.
+In section ~\ref{QOM}, the basic formalism for finding the optical responses and the refractive index has been presented along with the modelling of the isotropic as well as the anisotropic hot QCD medium.
+In the case of anisotropy, the system shows a quite similar behaviour as uniaxial crystals.
+We tried to map up some of our observations in the anisotropic medium with the uniaxial crystals.
+Here, we also discussed the basic formalism of studying negative refraction.
+Section ~\ref{RandD} deals with results and discussions.
+The conclusions and the possible future extensions of the present work are offered in section ~\ref{SC}.